The Banking Regulation Review: Italy

 The regulatory regime applicable to banks

 The regulations implementing these principles are primarily set by the Bank of Italy, in particular through Circular No. 229 of 21 April 1999 and Circular No. 285 of 17 December 2013, as subsequently amended (Supervisory Instructions); and by Consob, the independent public authority responsible for regulating the Italian securities market, notably through intermediaries, issuers and market regulations.
-Further rules can be set by the Ministry of Economy and Finance (MEF) and the Inter-ministerial Committee for Credit and Saving (CICR, and, together with the Bank of Italy, Consob and the MEF, the supervisory authorities).14 Specific powers in the anti-money laundering (AML) field are ascribed to the Financial Intelligence Unit.
+Further rules can be set by the Ministry of Economy and Finance (MEF) and the Inter-ministerial Committee for Credit and Saving (together with the Bank of Italy, Consob and the MEF, the supervisory authorities).13 Specific powers in the anti-money laundering (AML) field are ascribed to the Financial Intelligence Unit.

 The laws and regulations on banking and financial markets govern lending, deposit taking, securities activities and cross-border operations.
 Although deposit-taking is reserved to banks, the Bank of Italy Regulation of 8 November 2016 clarified the conditions and limits under which certain activities (e.g., lending-based crowdfunding) fall outside the savings collection regime, and thus can also be performed by non-regulated entities.
 Lending activities can be carried out by banks, financial intermediaries, insurance undertakings, special purpose vehicles (subject to limitations), EU alternative investment funds and Italian investment funds, if certain requirements are met.